-The job entails gathering data, organising it, conducting a thorough analysis, making predictions based on the analysis and developing recommendations.
+The job entails gathering data, organizing it, conducting a thorough analysis, making predictions based on the analysis and developing recommendations.
 There is a high demand for financial analyst courses given the value it adds in terms of providing relevant industry-specific knowledge and practical exposure to the work.
-The role of a financial analyst is held in high regards given the value it adds to the organisation.
+The role of a financial analyst is held in high regard given the value it adds to the organization.

 Benefits of being a Financial analyst

 People working in the capacity of a financial analyst are responsible for unleashing actual insights about the company’s financial performance and overall outlook; they help to find out the driving factors that are helping with the growth of an organisation.
 This helps them obtain in-depth industry knowledge and can open new opportunities for them.